davenquinn/cesium-martini/README.md

 and is far quicker than the traditional TIN generation techniques.

-A speedy meshing algorithm allows this data-preparation step to be handled effectively in the browser after elevation tiles are loaded.
+A speedy meshing algorithm allows this data-preparation step to be handled in the browser after elevation tiles are loaded.
 Integrating this toolchain into the Cesium digital globe enables the usage of Mapbox global data and other raster terrain layers (e.g. planetary and bathymetric data!), without adding overhead of TIN processing and storage.